-Open Books & the Prison Book Project
+Open Books Prison Book Project

 Innocence Project of Florida

-Florida Legal Services
+Florida Institutional Legal Services Project

 Connecticut Innocence Project